nordic-institute/X-Road-development/WORKFLOW.md

 by the NIIS.

 17.4	Good quality and useful results of open source development can be integrated into `nordic-institute/X-Road`.
-Exact procedure is out of scope of this document.
+The X-Road change management process is described in the [development model](DEVELOPMENT_MODEL.md).

 ## 18	Documentation policy